USRC Windom: Return to the Revenue Cutter Service

-On 1 August 1911, she left Galveston to return to Arundel Cove.
-She arrived at the station on the shores of the Chesapeake on 1 September and was placed out of commission on the 12th.
+On 1 August 1911, she left Galveston to return to Baltimore.
+She arrived on 1 September and was placed out of commission on the 12th.
 Her retirement, however, was only a brief one, for she returned to full commission on 1 November.
 She served at Washington, D.C., from mid-November 1911 until early May 1912.
-On 7 May, she headed back to the Gulf of Mexico.
-Initially, she assisted in flood relief at New Orleans; but, in June, she resumed her coastal patrols out of Galveston.
-She cruised the entire gulf coast from Texas to Key West over the next 18 months.
+On 7 May, she headed back to the Gulf of Mexico where she assisted in flood relief at New Orleans.
+In June, Windom resumed her coastal patrols out of Galveston.
+She cruised the entire Gulf Coast from Texas to Key West over the next 18 months enforcing navigation laws and attending several regattas.
 After war broke out in Europe in August 1914, the cutter took on the added responsibility of enforcing America's neutrality laws.

-In November 1914, Windom headed back to Arundel Cove to be decommissioned again.
-She arrived at the depot on 3 December but made a short voyage to Washington before going out of service.
-She returned to Arundel Cove on 13 January 1915; and, on the 15th, she was placed out of commission.
+In November 1914, Windom headed back to Baltimore to be decommissioned again.
+She arrived at the Revernue Service Depot on 3 December but made a short voyage to Washington before going out of service.
+She returned to the depot on 13 January 1915 and on the 15th she was placed out of commission.
+On 28 January 1915 the Revenue Cutter Service was renamed the United States Coast Guard and the prefix of all cutters were changed from USRC to USCGC.
 On 13 December 1915, near the end of a year of inactivity, Windom was renamed Comanche.
 Less than a month later, on 8 January 1916, the cutter went back into service under her new name.
-On 19 January, she departed the Chesapeake Bay area to return to her old patrol area in the Gulf of Mexico.
-She arrived at Galveston on 2 February and resumed her old routine.
+On 19 January, she departed the Chesapeake Bay area to return to her patrol area in the Gulf of Mexico.
+She arrived at Galveston on 2 February and resumed her former patrol routine.

 World War I

 The United States' declaration of war on the Central Powers once again brought the cutter under Navy Department control on 6 April 1917.
-Comanche continued to patrol the gulf coast even in naval service.
+Comanche continued to patrol the Gulf Coast even in naval service.
 Her second period of service with the Navy lasted over two years until 28 August 1919 at which time she was returned to the jurisdiction of the Treasury Department.

-Revenue service again
+Return to the Coast Guard

-She continued her patrols of the gulf for another seven months and then headed for Key West where she was decommissioned on 17 April 1920 for repairs.
+Comanche continued her patrols of the gulf for another seven months and then headed for Key West where she was decommissioned on 17 April 1920 for repairs.
 Recommissioned in July, the ship relieved cutter Tallapoosa at Mobile and rejoined the Gulf Division.
 Serving successively at Mobile, Key West, and Galveston, she patrolled coastal waters constantly until June 1930.
 During that period, she left the Gulf of Mexico only once, in 1923, for repairs at Baltimore and Norfolk.
-On 2 June 1930, she was detached from the Gulf Division and was ordered back to Arundel Cove.
+On 2 June 1930, she was detached from the Gulf Division and was ordered back to the Coast Guard Yard at Baltimore.

 Disposal

-She arrived at her destination on 1 July and was placed out of commission on 31 July 1930.
+She arrived at the Coast Guard Yard on 1 July and was placed out of commission on 31 July 1930.
 She was sold to Weiss Motor Lines, of Baltimore, on 13 November 1930 for US$4,501.